fedluc/qupled/docs/introduction.rst

 Install with MPI support
 ~~~~~~~~~~~~~~~~~~~~~~~~

-If you need to use qupled with MPI support, install the  :ref:`external_dependencies` and install the
+If you need to use qupled with MPI support, first install the  :ref:`external_dependencies` and then run:
-source distribution with the following command:

 .. code-block:: console

-   pip install --no-binary=:all: qupled
+   USE_MPI=ON pip install --no-binary=:all: qupled

 Install from source